CyberFlameGO/svnpython/Doc/extending/newtypes.rst

 these :class:`PyTypeObject` structures between extension modules.

-In this example we will create a :class:`Shoddy` type that inherits from the built-in :class:`list` type.
+In this example we will create a :class:`Shoddy` type that inherits from the builtin :class:`list` type.
 The new type will be completely compatible with regular lists, but will have an additional :meth:`increment` method that increases an internal counter. ::